 So, you’ve decided to see a financial adviser.
-With 28,279 financial advisers and planners currently listed on ASIC’s Financial Advisers Register, you are not short of choice.
+With 21,284 financial advisers and planners listed on ASIC’s Financial Advisers Register as of November 2020, you are not short of choice.
 Although too much choice can be daunting, especially if you’ve never consulted a professional adviser before.

 Step 1: Where to look for an adviser

 A multi-pronged approach works well when you are starting your search.

 - Ask trusted friends, relatives and work colleagues for recommendations.
 A personal recommendation is not enough on its own to select an adviser because everyone’s needs are different.
 It’s also possible that you may not feel the same personal connection your friend or colleague does with their adviser.
 However, a personal recommendation may help you whittle down the list of advisers in your local area and give you confidence to make that initial call.

 - Do an internet search for financial advisers in your local area or near your workplace.
 Check their website and social media pages to see what services they offer, if they have particular expertise or encourage certain types of clients, and comments from happy or dissatisfied clients.